Rescaling limits of the spatial Lambda-Fleming-Viot process with selection: Introduction

-\end{theorem} \begin{rmk} Observe from (\ref{generator of stable motion}) that here again, the deterministic component of the limiting motion is proportional to $u$ and the quadratic variation is proportional to $u^2$ so that $u$ can be thought of as scaling time ({\em c.f.}~Remark~\ref{timescales}).
-Moreover, the limiting process that we have obtained under this rescaling is a weak solution to a (stochastic) pde which only differs from that obtained in the fixed radius case in that the Laplacian has been replaced by the generator of a symmetric stable process.
+We close this section with a few remarks.
+First, one may observe from the expression of $\Da$ given in (\ref{generator of stable motion}) that, as in the fixed radius case, the drift component of the limiting process is proportional to $u$ and the quadratic variation is proportional to $u^2$, so that $u$ can be thought of as scaling time.
+Moreover, the limiting process that we obtain in the stable radius case can be seen as a weak solution to a (stochastic) PDE which only differs from that obtained in the fixed radius case in that the Laplacian has been replaced by the generator of a symmetric stable process.
 This is, perhaps, at first sight rather surprising.
-The only effect of the large scale events is on the spatial motion of individuals in the population, and we see no trace of the correlations in their movement, or of the selection or `genetic drift' acting over large scales, that we have in the prelimiting model.
+The only effect of the large scale events is on the spatial motion of individuals in the population, and we see no trace of the correlations in their movement, or of the selection or genetic drift acting over large scales, that we have in the prelimiting model.
 Notice also that the scaling of $s_n$ (relative to $u_n$) that leads to a nontrivial limit is independent of spatial dimension.
-This is in contrast to the case of bounded neighbourhood size considered in \cite{etheridge/freeman/straulino:2014}. \end{rmk} As remarked above, we would obtain the same results under much more general conditions.
-For example, in selecting the regions to be affected by events, not only could one take more general measures $\mu$ (it is the tail behaviour of $\mu(dr)$ that we see in our limits), but also reproduction events don't need to be based on discs.
-We anticipate that this robustness will also be maintained if one replaces our selection mechanism with any other in which one type is favoured over the other (with appropriate modification if the strength of selection is `density dependent', that is the parameter $s_n$ depends on the local frequencies of the different types in the population), and it should be clear how to modify our proofs in such cases.
+In contrast, in \cite{FP2017}, the authors consider a different scaling for the parameters and prove a similar convergence result and a central limit theorem, in which the order of magnitude and the limit of the fluctuations around the deterministic limiting process are dimension-dependent (despite the fact that the impact $u_n$ tends to zero, while the dependence on dimension mostly occurs when the impact remains fixed.).